visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/server/config/instances-tab.md

 import "react-medium-image-zoom/dist/styles.css";

 Instances tab is used to configure **BI Hub Server Instances**.
-This takes advantage of multi-threading processing and increases the CPU utilization.
+This takes advantage of multi-threading processing and increases CPU utilization.

 When you provide multiple instances, you need to load balance the instances on your own.